 - Graham Foundation (three-time awardee: special recognition for doctoral dissertation in 2003, publication grants for Architecture in Translation in 2010, and Open Architecture in 2017, CCA Singles as a group project in 2020)

 - Berlin Prize, American Academy in Berlin (2016–17)

 Exhibitions and Presentations (Selected)

-- ArchitectuREfugee, Competition entry for Turkish Pavilion, Venice Architecture Biennale 2016, finalist.
+- ArchitectuREfugee, competition entry for Turkish Pavilion, 2016 Venice Biennale of Architecture, finalist

 - Urban Renewal and its Discontents: Kreuzberg-IBA '84/87, Istanbul Design Biennale, Istanbul Museum of Modern Art, Istanbul (2012)